Title: | Minimalist Async Evaluation Framework for R |

 x[.progress]

-from the cli package, if available, with completion percentage
+the cli package, if installed, with completion percentage and ETA,

 x[.stop]